IU-MyMini/InteractiveCourseGrading/README.md

 ## Description

-MyMini is a focused LMS layer developed specifically for the needs of the Interactive IT Product Dev (ITPD) course at Innopolis University.
+The system will provide a focused LMS layer developed specifically for the needs of the IT Product Dev course at Innopolis University.
 It directly addresses the pain points of managing complex grading schemes in a shared Google Sheet by providing distinct, role-based views and actions.

 The system is not intended to replicate the full feature set of Moodle but to offer a simplified and superior experience for the specific grading, submission, and peer-review tasks of this course.
 Future integration with the Moodle API is planned to synchronize data and avoid duplicate entry.